Derek1086/holdfast-census/README.md

 ## Features

 - **Interactive Map:** Explore the NA and EU regions by zooming in/out and dragging the map around for precise tracking.
-Click anywhere to display player data
+Click on specific areas to view the players in that area.
 - **Census Data:** View player data such as name, regiment, location, and bio's.